jczars/Pollen_classification_view/README.md

 ## Phase 2
 **Fine-tuning**:
 In this phase, pre-trained models are refined to classify the datasets generated in Phase 1.
 The selected models include DenseNet201, MobileNet, ResNet152V2, Xception, and ResNet50.
-The fine-tuning process follows the DFT (Dynamic Fine-Tuning) strategy to optimize the network performance.
+The fine-tuning process follows the DFT (Deep Fine-Tuning) strategy to optimize the network performance.

 **Required Configuration**:
 To execute the tests, a spreadsheet containing the experimental configurations is required.
 The default configuration file can be found in the folder: